 Taking our friendship a notch further, Nimal introduced me to his gang of friends, Asoka, Raja Rohan, brothers Mahil and Dayal, Sumith, Peter, Glen, Saliya, Parawahera and the young Azlaff, still a schoolboy.
 Some of them were homeboys I knew from my previous lives; Glen and I lived on the same street and attended Montessori together, Sumith and I attended junior school together, and Peter and I were in high school together.
 The new boy group was well-diversified, with some Buddhists, Catholics, Muslims, Burghers and Sinhalese.
 Incidentally, I did not notice this diversity mix back then.

 I started hanging out with these new friends after work.
 Joining them occasionally were Asoka’s elder brothers, Sunil and Kalu.
 Basil, Mohan, and Marshall were Nimal’s elder brother’s friends.
-Suddenly, unknown to me, I had been inducted into another great set of friends' inner circle.
-It was like a big open family, a great cohort of open-minded youth.
+Suddenly, unknown to me, I had been inducted into another great set of friends inner circle.
+It was like a big open family, a significant cohort of open-minded youth.

 Mixing with these new cool friends, I came to know their parents and siblings.
 Everyone was warmly welcomed in their homes.
 They hung out together at each other’s home in the evening, looking out for an adventure or planning the next one.

 Among the friends, Asoka and Saliya had cars of their own, extending the mobility of our group.
 I and a few others had scooters and motorbikes.
-Within this social set, going to movies, carnivals, concerts, and cricket matches in Colombo became the norm.
+Going to movies, concerts, and cricket matches in Colombo became the norm within this social set.

 My friends took their fashion seriously.
 They had a personal tailor, in highly talented Kalu Mahattaya.
 Kalu could turn out the latest designer pants, jackets and tops from any style we threw at him.
 There was no tailor in our hometown like Kalu.
 Since his introduction by Nimal and Asoka, all my fashion clothes came out of his skilled hands.